Let's start with Audio Soundbites 14 and go in order from there.

 If you guys win, do not, even if you think you need to do payback, do not start doing this strong arm stuff.

-It's gonna come back to bite you.
+It's going to come back to bite you.

-And he was speaking from actual experience because uh one of the reasons Tom Foley lost, and I'll never forget, he was the Speaker of the House, the state of Washington.
+And he was speaking from actual experience because one of the reasons Tom Foley lost, and I'll never forget, he was the Speaker of the House, the state of Washington.

-He lost his re-election bid to a virtual unknown.
+He lost his reelection bid to a virtual unknown.

-They couldn't understand why how could the people of uh state of Washington so savagely throw out the most powerful man in the House, their representative.
+How could the people of the state of Washington so savagely throw out the most powerful man in the House, their representative?

 And I'll tell you what it was.